-(3) The value reported for Stock Awards and Option/SAR awards is the aggregate grant date fair value of the awards granted in the fiscal year as determined in accordance with accounting guidance for share-based payments, although we recognize the expense of the awards for financial reporting purposes over the service period of the awards.
-The assumptions for making the valuation determinations are set forth in Footnote 14, "Share-Based Compensation," of the Notes to our Consolidated Financial Statements included in the 2019 Form 10-K. For additional information on these awards, see the Grants of Plan-Based Awards for Fiscal Year 2019 table below.
-The value reported for the Performance Units is the grant date value assuming performance at the target level, which was the probable outcome of the performance conditions as of the grant date.
-The values of the Performance Units granted in 2019 at the grant date assuming that the maximum level of performance conditions is achieved are: Mr. Weisz, \$9,405,135; Mr. Geller, \$3,099,851; Mr. Cunningham, \$2,310,087; Ms. Kane-Hanan, \$2,085,095; and Mr. Miller, \$2,130,093.
+The value reported for Stock Awards and Option/SAR awards is the aggregate grant date fair value of the awards granted in the fiscal year as determined in accordance with accounting guidance for share-based payments, although we recognize the expense of the awards for financial reporting purposes over the service period of the awards.
+The assumptions for making the valuation determinations are set forth in Footnote 18, "Share-Based Compensation," of the Notes to our Consolidated Financial Statements included in the 2023 Annual Report.
+For additional information on these awards, see the Grants of Plan-Based Awards for Fiscal Year 2023 table below.
+The value reported for the Performance Units granted in 2023 is the grant date value assuming performance at target, which was the most probable outcome of the performance conditions on the grant date.
+The values of the Performance Units granted in 2023 at the grant date assuming the maximum level of performance conditions is achieved are: Mr. Geller, \$4,000,131; Mr. Marino, \$200,021; Mr. Terry, \$408,437; Mr. Miller, \$1,500,013; Ms. Marbert, \$1,099,971; and Mr. Hunter, \$1,000,105.
+The values reported for the 2021 Stock Awards represent the aggregate grant date fair value of awards and the incremental fair value related to the modification of the 2019 Performance Units, as discussed in the Company's 2022 proxy statement.

-(4) This column reports all amounts earned under the bonus plan and sales incentive plan in effect for such fiscal year, whether paid or deferred under other employee benefit plans.
-Amounts earned under a bonus plan during a fiscal year were paid in the first quarter of the following fiscal year.
+This column reports all amounts earned under the bonus plan in effect for such fiscal year, whether paid or deferred under other employee benefit plans.
+Amounts earned under a bonus plan during a fiscal year were paid in the first quarter of the following fiscal year except for 2021 which was split into two six (6) month plans and the first half paid during the 2021 fiscal year.

-(5) The values reported equal the excess of the return on amounts credited to accounts in the MVW Deferred Compensation Plan and the Marriott Deferred Compensation Plan at a fixed rate of return over 120 percent of the applicable federal long-term rate, as discussed below under "Nonqualified Deferred Compensation for Fiscal Year 2019."
+- The values reported equal the excess of the return on amounts credited to accounts in the MVW Deferred Compensation Plan and the Marriott Deferred Compensation Plan at a fixed rate of return over 120% of the applicable federal long-term rate, as discussed below under "Nonqualified Deferred Compensation for Fiscal Year 2023."

-(6) All Other Compensation for 2019 consists of company contributions to the 401(k) Plan (\$9,450 for each named executive officer); company contributions to the MVW Deferred Compensation Plan (\$30,960 for Mr. Weisz; \$15,992 for Mr. Geller; \$11,678 for Mr. Cunningham; \$9,767 for Ms. Kane-Hanan; and \$16,514 for Mr. Miller); and premiums for an insurance policy on the life of each named executive officer (\$900 for Mr. Weisz; \$365 for Mr. Geller; \$286 for Mr. Cunningham; \$254 for Ms. Kane-Hanan; and \$424 for Mr. Miller).
+The fixed rate of return in the MVW Deferred Compensation Plan and the Marriott Deferred Compensation Plan was less than 120% of the applicable federal long-term rate; thus, there was no excess return in 2023. - All Other Compensation for 2023 consists of Company contributions to the 401(k) Plan (\$11,138 for each named executive officer); company contributions to the MVW Deferred Compensation Plan (\$26,184 for Mr. Geller; \$6,497 for Mr. Marino; \$18,896 for Mr. Terry; \$23,377 for Mr. Miller; \$15,944 for Ms. Marbert; and \$12,909 for Mr. Hunter); and premiums for an insurance policy on the life of each named executive officer (\$860 for Mr. Geller; \$59 for Mr. Marino; \$264 for Mr. Terry; \$450 for Mr. Miller; \$333 for Ms. Marbert; and \$288 for Mr. Hunter).

-Grants of Plan-Based Awards for Fiscal Year 2019
+Grants of Plan-Based Awards for Fiscal Year 2023

-The following table shows the plan-based awards granted to the named executive officers in 2019.
+The following table shows the plan-based awards granted to the named executive officers in 2023.